 Maturity

-When choosing the right tools for your web development project, select mature technologies that have already proved themselves.
+When choosing the right tools for your web development project, select mature technologies that have already proven themselves.

-When using immature tools, there exist certain risks, for example:
+When using immature tools, there are certain risks, for example:

 As for the maturity of the technologies in question, they were created around the same time.
-ReactJS was developed and released by Facebook in 2013, while Vue.js was released in February 2014.
+ReactJS, now React, was developed and released by Facebook, now Meta, in 2013, while Vue.js was released in February 2014.

 Popularity and community

-So which technology is more popular: React or Vue?
-To answer this question, let’s check the results of the latest survey State of JS 2021.
+So, which technology is more popular: React or Vue?
+To answer this question, let’s check the results of the latest survey on the State of JS 2022.

-Here we can see that React slightly outperforms Vue in terms of retention and interest among JS frameworks.
+Here, we can see that React and Vue are neck and neck in terms of retention and interest among JS frameworks.

-The recent findings show that React and Vue rank first and third in the list of the web frameworks the most wanted by professional developers.
+Recent findings show that React and Vue rank first and fourth in the list of web frameworks most admired by professional developers.

 Most commonly used frameworks

 However, if we take a look at the top of the most commonly used web frameworks, we will get a bit different results.
-React takes the second place, and Vue lags behind.
+React takes first place, and Vue lags behind.

 Popularity on Stack Overflow and Github